 Design briefs can vary from exploring the school site and designing alternative futures, exploring history, geography, to creating spaces from children's literature.
 Our programme aims to enable incredible learning experiences using minimal resources.

 The National Schools Programme targets different geographical areas each term.
-To apply please complete the registration form below for your area.

 Why take part as a school?